Currently on Display

 - Online: Cornelius vander Starr, his life and work a biographical view of our library's namesake, through photographs from the collection of the Starr Foundation

-- Selections from the Karen A. Smyers Inari Fox Collection (permanent display in the Rare Book and Special Collections Reading Room) Currently unavailable
+- Selections from the Karen A. Smyers Inari Fox Collection (permanent display in the Rare Book and Special Collections Reading Room) By appointment only

-- John D. Roy Chinese Inkstone Collection (semi-permanent display in the Rare Book and Special Collections Reading Room) Currently unavailable
+- John D. Roy Chinese Inkstone Collection (semi-permanent display in the Rare Book and Special Collections Reading Room) By appointment only

-- Selections from Starr Library's collection of metal artifacts (semi-permanent display in the Kress Seminar Room) Currently unavailable
+- Selections from Starr Library's collection of metal artifacts (semi-permanent display in the Kress Seminar Room) By appointment only

 Previous Major Exhibitions